 Simon served as a writer and executive producer of HBO’s Generation Kill, a miniseries depicting U.S. Marines in the early days of the Iraq conflict.
 Simon also co-created the HBO series Treme, following life in New Orleans after Hurricane Katrina.
 Treme was nominated for two Emmys, Outstanding Writing in a Miniseries and Outstanding Miniseries.
 Simon’s most recent project, the HBO miniseries Show Me a Hero, tells the story of Yonkers Mayor Nick Wasicsko who finds himself thrust into racial controversy when a federal court orders to build a small number of low-income housing units in the white neighborhoods.

 Simon also does prose work for The New Yorker, Esquire and The Washington Post, among other publications.

 "It was a great event: full house, good conversation, and engaged audience.
 Everything David says is very thoughtful and articulated so clearly.
 He was generous with his time by staying and chatting with a crowd of people at the post-program reception, and we all appreciated that."- The J. Paul Getty Trust

-"It was AMAZING!!!
+"It was AMAZING!
 I got so much great feedback after the event, including from a few folks who said this was the best luncheon they had ever attended.
-Already a few great stories online.
-Thank you so much for all your help!
-If there is every anything I can do for you, or if you have another client you think would be good for a luncheon, let me know!"
+Thank you so much for all your help!"- National Press Club

 "Splendid.
-We had a full house -- over 500 people -- and they gave him a standing ovation.
-He kindly joined a group of my students in nearby tavern afterward, and they were thrilled, of course. "
+We had a full house -- over 500 people -- and they gave him a standing ovation."- Professor of Humanistic Studies, Maryland Institute College of Art (MICA)